Do not hit the snooze button, it is time to face your sleep disorder head-on. Learn how sleep apnea is diagnosed and treated.

 Sleep Apnea Testing

-What is sleep apnea?
-It is dangerous, but luckily it's not too difficult to diagnose.
+Sleep apnea is dangerous, but luckily it's not too difficult to diagnose.
 All that is required is an overnight test, which can be done a few different ways.
 People have the option of taking a nocturnal polysomnography test, which involves going to a doctor’s office for a lengthy stay.
 This method is often considered to be uncomfortable as patients have to try and rest in an unfamiliar office while being attached to tubes.

 Sleep Apnea Treatment